 Councilmember Perry asked of returns on ICRIP fee waivers.
-Mrs. Houston replied that the data was not calculated but she would generate it.
+Mrs. Houston replied that the data was not calculated but would generate and provide it.
 Councilmember Perry requested occupancy rates for projects funded through CCHIP and expressed support for a two-year extension.